How We Can Help

-Discrimination is different treatment because of a person’s age, race, color, creed, religion, national origin, sex, disability, sexual orientation, marital status, familial status, and status with regard to public assistance.
+Discrimination is different treatment based on a person’s age, disability, race, national origin, religion, gender, sexual orientation, military status, marital status, familial status, or status with regard to public assistance.
+Discrimination and harassment can take many forms, including:

 • Failure to hire, promote, or offer training